saulshanabrook/colgate-schedule/README.md

 for the class times.
 Then it parses those times and creates a `.csv` file with them.

+You can see all of the code on [Github](https://github.com/saulshanabrook/colgate-schedule)

 ##But Isn't this horribly insecure?
 Well yes, because